KavyaBPadmesh/face_verification/README.md

 # face_verification
 Face verification using triplet loss

-Tensorflow implementation of triplet loss algorithms for face verfications/recognition
+Keras and Tensorflow implementation of triplet loss algorithms for face verfications/recognition

-The purpose of this project is to evaluate the functionality and effect of tuning certain parameters in ConvNet towards efficient face recognition.
+The purpose of this project is to evaluate the functionality of FaceNet and effect of tuning hyper parameters towards efficient face recognition.